 It's not the field office guys.

-But anyway, you know, we're talking about it, and I said, Well, all these people get in trouble for lying to the FBI or lying to the investigators.
+And I said, well, all these people get in trouble for lying to the FBI or lying to the investigators.

-And I'm like, Well, what if you don't remember it properly?
+And I'm like, well, what if you don't remember it properly?

 That's right.

-Simply opening your mouth when you sit in an interview with these folks opens you up to prosecution because some prosecutor may have an agenda and he decides what's the truth and what isn't the truth.
+Simply opening your mouth when you sit in an interview with these folks opens you up to prosecution because some prosecutor may have an agenda, and he decides what's the truth and what isn't the truth.

 As I said before, my father was an FBI agent.

-I'm happy to be here in my scrapbook.
+I'm happy to hear my scrapbook.

-Um, but it's a big mistake.
+But it's a big mistake.

-You know, this guy got off the wrong.
+You know, this guy got off.

 Well, that's what my friends say.

-I'm inclined to like the FI.
+I'm inclined to like the FBI.

-My mom was a prison guard, my dad worked in family court probation.
+My dad worked in family court probation.

-I have cousins, cops all over the place, and we had two people, extended members of my family that were in the FBI.
+And we had two people, extended members of my family, that were in the FBI.

 They were deity.

-And my instinct would be to talk to them, and every FBI agent that I say, don't do it.
+And every FBI agent that I say, don't do it.

 Don't ever talk.